 MALPRACTICE IN UNDERGRADUATE AND POSTGRADUATE EXAMINATIONS AND COURSEWORK

 These regulations also form Appendix two of the Examination Regulations of the University and the appendix to Ordinance 7.

 Latest RTP News

-Information about the RTP for 2014-15 will be added to these pages as and when it becomes available.
-Registration will open in late September/early October 2014.
+Information about the RTP for 2015-16 is being added to these pages as and when it becomes available.
+Registration is now open and must be done on the RTP registration form.